 When you are working with a very simple light colour palette, you really need to incorporate as many natural finishes as possible.
 Scandi style is all about layers.
 Any neutral scheme needs definition and this can be introduced with varying textures.

 Scandinavians rarely install wall to wall carpets, preferring to work with either natural stone or timber for their flooring and employing the use of lots of rugs.
 Natural fibres like Hemp, Sisal and Wool in soft neutral colours are an important element of this look.
-This is a great opportunity to introduce some soft greys into the colour palette.
+This is also a great opportunity to introduce some soft greys into the colour palette.

 My recent post on how to choose the right rug for your space could be useful for you to read here:

 Introduce cable knit woolen throws, soft cashmere blankets and warm fluffy cushions when accessorising beds and sofas in a Scandi style.

-Keeping things simple doesn't mean that Scandi style decorating is boring, the appeal is in the pared back beauty of a piece.
-The Modernist movement of the mid twentieth century that believed in form following function, transformed Scandinavian style and these retro pieces are still as important to the look as they were 70 years ago.
+Keeping things simple doesn't mean that Scandi style decorating is boring as the appeal is in the pared back beauty of a piece.
+The Modernist movement of the mid twentieth century believed in form following function which is an inherent part of Scandinavian style.
+It is for this reason that these retro pieces (above and below) are still as important to the look as they were 70 years ago.

 Rather than having lots of chairs and sofas crammed into a room, careful consideration is given to a couple of beautiful items.
 It is typical for an entire month's salary to be spent on an iconic armchair which will take centre stage in a room.
 Take this stunning egg chair by Arne Jacobsen as a perfect example and the Hans Wegner Wishbone chair in the dining setting above.

-So to recreate Scandi style for your home, remember the mantra of light, white, texture, natural finishes and simplicity and you can start to get a feel of how to successfully incorporate this look.
+Therefore, to recreate Scandi style for your home, remember the mantra of light, white, texture, natural finishes and simplicity and you can start to get a feel of how to successfully incorporate this look.